-In the first stage, summary information about the project proposal needs to be entered.
+In the first stage, we must enter summary information about the project proposal needs.
 Proposals are created in the Project Web Application (PWA).
 Anyone who has access to PWA can view proposals.

-To create a project proposal however a user must be granted permission.
-EPM can be set up to allow certain authorized users to propose new projects or ideas, while allowing all users to view what others are proposing.
+To create a project proposal, however, a user must be granted permission.
+EPM can be set up to allow certain authorized users to propose new projects or ideas while allowing all users to view what others are proposing.

-Figure 4.4 illustrates an example of a project proposal which is essentially a configurable form that is defined to the Project Server system.
-This form provides a straightforward, minimal approach to gathering basic information about the project (like the project’s description, start date, etc.).
+Figure 4.4 illustrates a project proposal, which is essentially a configurable form defined to the Project Server system.
+This form provides a straightforward, minimal approach to gathering basic information about the project (e.g., the project’s description, start date, etc.).

-Figure 4.4: Project Proposal Form (Source: Advisicon) [04-04-projectProposalForm.tif]
+Figure 4.4 Project Proposal Form [04-04-projectProposalForm.tif]

+Source: Advisicon

 This proposal form can be configured to enter basic project data: